KartikMalaganavar/Accredian-frontend-task/README.md

 # Task 1: Frontend Development

+## Demo Site
+Check out the [demo site](https://accredian-assignment.onrender.com/) to see the application in action.

 ## Overview
 Created captivating and responsive user interfaces for the login and sign-up forms using React + vite.